|Type of medicine||Antidiabetic injection|

 |Used for||Type 2 diabetes mellitus in adults|

-Insulin is a hormone which is made naturally in your body.
+Insulin is a hormone which is made naturally in your body, in the pancreas.
 It helps to control the levels of sugar in your blood.
 If your body does not make enough insulin to meet its needs, or if it does not use the insulin it makes effectively, this results in the condition called diabetes mellitus (sugar diabetes).

 People with diabetes need treatment to control the amount of glucose (sugar) in their blood.
 This is because good control of blood sugar levels reduces the risk of complications later on.

-Liraglutide works in three ways.
+Exenatide works in three ways.
 It increases the amount of insulin produced by your body which then reduces the level of sugar in your blood.
 It also reduces the amount of a substance called glucagon being produced by your pancreas.
 Glucagon causes your liver to produce more sugar; so, by reducing the amount of glucagon in your body, this also helps to reduce the levels of sugar in your blood.
-Liraglutide also works on your stomach so that food passes through it more slowly.
+Exenatide also works on your stomach so that food passes more slowly through it.
 This means that sugar from your meals takes longer to get into your blood.

-Before using liraglutide make sure your doctor or pharmacist knows:
+Before using exenatide make sure your doctor or pharmacist knows:

-- If you have a problem with your stomach or inflammatory bowel disease.
+- If you have a problem with your stomach or digestive system.

-- If you have ever had pancreatitis (inflammation of your pancreas).
+- If you have ever had pancreatitis (inflammation of the pancreas).

 - If you are pregnant, trying for a baby or breast-feeding.